 Mail from stockholders and other interested parties can be addressed to Directors in care of the Office of the Secretary, Griffon Corporation, 712 Fifth Avenue, New York, New York 10019.
 At the direction of the Board of Directors, all mail received will be opened and screened for security purposes.
 The mail will then be logged in.
 All mail, other than trivial or obscene items, will be forwarded.
 Mail addressed to a particular Director will be forwarded or delivered to that Director.
-Mail addressed to "Outside Directors," "Independent Directors," "Non-Employee Directors" or "Non-Management Directors" will be forwarded or delivered to the "Board of Directors" will be forwarded or delivered to the Chairman of the Board.
+Mail addressed to "Outside Directors," "Independent Directors," "Non-Employee Directors" or "Non-Management Directors" will be forwarded or delivered to the Chairman of the Board.